 Attorney Wendy Doyle-Palumbo has decades of experience practicing family law in St. Petersburg, Spring Hill, Hudson and in Citrus and Hernando Counties, in Tampa Bay, Florida.
 Tampa Bay has a thriving gay community who need an experienced divorce lawyer to ensure that their rights are protected under our Florida divorce statutes.
 Unfortunately, for many years, I have known far too many couples who were forced to remain married and now, if you meet Florida’s residency requirements.
 Either you or your spouse must have resided in Florida for at least six months prior to the filing of the divorce petition as per Florida statute 61.021.

 If you are seeking a same-sex contested or uncontested divorce it is recommended that you seek the advice of an experienced divorce attorney.
-Please contact my office for a free initial consultation.
+Please contact my office for an initial consultation.